dheerajshenoy/navi/wiki.md

 end
 ```

+You can then call this function within Navi by calling the `lua <function_name>` command or by just calling `lua` command and then typing in the function name in the inputbar.
+Doing this will execute the function.
+The function in the example above when executed will display:

+"WOW!
+Navi is currently on the file `<fileName>` and inside the `<dirName>` directory!"

 ## Navi Lua API

 The running navi instance is exposed to the lua configuration file.
 You can call api functions that interacts with Navi using these functions.